-If you see yourself as a thrill-seeker why not try the Sydney Harbour Jet-boat.
+If you are a thrill-seeker, why not try the Sydney Harbour Jet-boat.
 Take a ride on the wild side with Thunder Jet’s Twist Ride or the Extreme Adrenaline Ride.
 You can also take home a video of your ride to prove to your friends and family that you are truly an adrenaline junkie.

 The Harbour Bridge Climb

 The Sydney Harbour Bridge (affectionately known as the ‘coat-hanger’) is a magnificent and enduring icon of Australia.
 It has even been featured in Hollywood movies such as Independence Day.
 Although many travellers are happy to sit back and admire its grand steel arch and study its massive concrete and granite pylons from a safe viewing distance on the Circular Quay foreshore, why not take part in the Harbour Bridge Climb.
 As you begin your climb you will not only appreciate the sacrifice of those who gave their lives while building this mighty structure, you will be rewarded with the spectacular panoramic views at the top.

 If you are looking for a great night out in Sydney, then look no further than Ivy’s entertainment quarter on George Street, which is the number one hot spot for first class dining, entertainment, and retail options.
 You can sample an Aussie beer at The Royal George, enjoy a cocktail while sitting at the marble bar at the sophisticated Establishment Bar, or experience the vibe of the unique night-club, Marco Polo, which is an “unrivalled rooftop pool party mecca.
 With disco, deep and classic house by the pool and hip hop, bounce and electro in the Changeroom.”
 Whether you are celebrating New Year’s Eve or just having a night out on the town, Marco Polo will help you to “get your party on.”